Find Argument Statistics (Map Viewer)

 Outputs

-The output layer will be a thematic imagery layer with the locations where the desired criteria have been met.
+The output layer will be a thematic imagery layer with the locations where the criteria have been met.
 If the input layer was multidimensional, the output will also be multidimensional.

 Usage requirements

-This tool requires the following licensing and configurations:
+This tool requires the following user type and configurations:

-• Creator or GIS Professional user type
+• Professional or Professional Plus user type

-• Publisher, Facilitator, or Administrator role, or an equivalent custom role
+• Publisher, Facilitator, or Administrator role, or an equivalent custom role with the Imagery Analysis privilege

 Resources